 - Supporting civil society’s ability to pro-actively find solutions to inter-religious conflicts

-FOREF Europe seeks to promote the vision found in Article 18 of the Universial Declaration of Human Rights:
+FOREF seeks to defend and promote the principles expressed in Article 18 of the Universal Declaration of Human Rights:

 “Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief, and freedom, alone or in community with others, and, in public or private, to manifest his religion or belief in teaching, practice, worship and observance.”